fiverr/passable/README.md

 ---

 ## What is Passable
 More than anything, Passable is a way to structure your data model validations in a way that's easy to manage - as small tests, grouped logically.
-They can be interdependant, or standalone, they can perform your own validation logic, or rely on the predefined tests you can match your data model against.
+They can be interdependant, or standalone, they can perform your own validation logic, or rely on the predefined rules you can match your data model against.

 ![alt tag](https://raw.githubusercontent.com/ealush/passable/diagram/passable_diagram.png)